Skip to content

 delete[] data;

-The most direct fix is to wrap it with try-catch:
+The most direct fix is to wrap it in a try-catch block:

 void safe_function_v1() {